Kora Jahanabad: Points of interest

 It home to the famous Hindu temple (mandir) Ram Janaki Dham or Ram Talai Mandir.
 Annual events such as a dangal competition (a pehlwani competition) are also held in the temple akhara premises.
-It also has an Arya Samaj temple, a Hindu temple dedicated to Ambika and a masjid.
+It also has an Arya Samaj temple, a Hindu temple dedicated to Ambika and two historical mosques — the Bijli Khan Masjid and the Qutubuddin Badh Masjid — as well as a famous Shirin of Shah Jamal Aulia.